Now Mobile-Friendly

 What I did notice was absolutely nothing.
 Oh, yes, a lot of people were talking, particularly the talking heads in the media, about how exactly the Treaty would benefit mankind.
 No matter how I look at it, it does not make sense.

-Someone please explain to me how we can control greenhouse gases by "purchasing" greenhouse emission credits from countries that have a surplus of these credits.
-As I understand this Ponzi scheme, if Canadians produced more greenhouse gases than they were allocated under Kyoto, then they could simply "purchase" greenhouse gas credits from another country that has a surplus.
+Someone please explain to me how we can control greenhouse gases by "purchasing" greenhouse emission credits from countries that have a surplus of these credits. as I understand this Ponzi scheme, if Canadians produced more greenhouse gases than they were allocated under Kyoto, then they could simply "purchase" greenhouse gas credits from another country that has a surplus.
 Two questions: who decided what a given country's greenhouse gases quota is and how will Canada paying $5 billion to a country like Russia to purchase surplus credit reduce greenhouse gases in the atmosphere?
-The country that we are purchasing from surely isn't going to spew them into the atmosphere if we don't purchase them.
-And us purchasing these credits will actually enable us to spew extra greenhouse gases into the atmosphere.
+The country that we are purchasing from surely isn't going to spew them into the atmosphere if we don't purchase them. and us purchasing these credits will actually enable us to spew extra greenhouse gases into the atmosphere.

-Any way I look at it, the Kyoto Treaty appears to be a wealth redistribution scheme dreamed up by Kofi Annan's crew to trim the sails of the West and lend some financial leverage to the Third World.
-As I see it, we morally superior Canadians are going to lay out billions of dollars to buy--nothing, the perfect Seinfeldian deal.
+any way I look at it, the Kyoto Treaty appears to be a wealth redistribution scheme dreamed up by Kofi annan's crew to trim the sails of the West and lend some financial leverage to the Third World. as I see it, we morally superior Canadians are going to lay out billions of dollars to buy--nothing, the perfect Seinfeldian deal.

 While climate change has been a bogeyman for the last 40 years, there is at best an array of conflicting claims by scientists that it is indeed happening and at worst, not a shred of evidence to support those claims.
 Compound this with the assertion that climate change is due to the activities of humans, namely humans living in the Western Hemisphere, and you have what looks to me like an "agenda".